 Use the more secure "shadow" passwords.
-This should be the default for any recent Linux distribution now.
+This has been the default on Red Hat for some time now.
 If the file /etc/shadow exists, then it is enabled already.
 The commands pwconv and grpconv, can be used to convert password and group files to shadow format if available.

 - Avoid using programs that require clear text logins over untrusted networks like the Internet.
 Telnet is a prime example. ssh is much better.
 If there is any support for SSL (Secure Socket Layers), use it.
 For instance, does your ISP offer POP or IMAP mail via SSL?
-Recent distributions should include opensal, and many Linux applications can use SSL where support is available. - Set resource limits.
+Recent Red Hat releases do include openssl, and many Linux applications can use SSL where support is available. - Set resource limits.
 There are various ways to do this.
 The need for this probably increases with the number of users accessing a given system.
 Not only does setting limits on such things as disk space prevent intentional mischief, it can also help with unintentionally misbehaved applications or processes. quota (man quota) can be used to set disk space limits.
 Bash includes the ulimit command (man ulimit or man bash), that can limit various functions on a per user basis.

 Also, not discussed here at any length, but PAM (Pluggable Authentication Modules) has a very sophisticated approach to controlling various system functions and resources.
 See man pam to get started.
-PAM is configured via either /etc/pam.conf or /etc/pam.d/\.
+PAM is configured via either /etc/pam.conf or /etc/pam.d/.
 Also files in